Empowering Cancer Patients: Nutrient-Dense Foods and Tailored Recipes for Healing

 Through the research work of David Sabatini and others, we have a good understanding of how amino acids affect cancer.
 However, it is not as clear which vitamins and minerals are beneficial (particularly when it comes to supplements).

-While researchers are yet to isolate which specific compounds and nutrients in foods provide the benefit, there is no argument that a nutritious whole food diet is beneficial when it comes to cancer.
+While researchers have yet to isolate which specific compounds and nutrients in foods provide the benefit, there is no argument that a nutritious whole-food diet is beneficial for cancer.

 People who have cancer tend to have a poorer nutritional status than healthy people.
 A robust nutritional status is critical to our immune system and healing process.
 It appears that people recovering from cancer may need a lot more nutrients in their diet than the general population.

-Hence, in addition to de-emphasising particular amino acids, our suite of nutrient-dense recipes optimised for cancer also boost vitamin D, vitamin B1, niacin, zinc, selenium, calcium and vitamin C.
+Hence, in addition to de-emphasising particular amino acids, our suite of nutrient-dense recipes optimised for cancer also boosts vitamin D, vitamin B1, niacin, zinc, selenium, calcium and vitamin C.

-While doing this will increase the protein percentage, we achieve a much more nutrient-dense and satiating dietary outcome.
+While increasing the protein percentage will increase the nutrient-dense and satiating dietary outcome.
 Greater satiety means that someone trying to lose weight will be able to eat less with less hunger while still getting adequate vitamins and minerals and sufficient (but not too much) protein.

 Do you still need to use supplements?

 One common question in the development of these recipe books was whether someone using these recipes would still need to supplement.
-There may be benefits in supplementing to achieve the Dietary Reference Intakes (DRI) if these minimum requirements cannot be met by food alone, however, supplementing above these levels may be unnecessary and potentially risky.
+Supplementation may be beneficial to achieve the Dietary Reference Intakes (DRI) if these minimum requirements cannot be met by food alone.
+However, supplementing above these levels may be unnecessary and potentially risky.

 However, we also need to consider that each of the approaches is designed intentionally to drive a higher energy intake (in the case of weight gain) and a lower energy intake (in the case of the maximum nutrient density recipes.
 To correct for this, we have adjusted the nutrient intakes, with a 30% deficit for the maximum nutrient density recipes and a 30% calorie excess for the weight gain recipes.

-When corrected, we see that we can achieve several times the minimum nutrient intakes to prevent deficiency.
-Hence, you will be able to save your money on the supplements to invest in nutrient-dense whole food.
+When corrected, we see that we can achieve the minimum nutrient intake several times to prevent deficiency.
+Hence, you will be able to save your money on supplements to invest in nutrient-dense whole food.

 Note: It is difficult to obtain the DRI for vitamin D from food alone.
 The target intake levels are based on the assumption that you will produce some vitamin D from regular sun exposure.
 Hence, Vitamin D is the one nutrient you may need to consider supplementing if you are unable to get significant sun exposure.